-Session 10 The Ravished Heart of the Bridegroom King (Song 4:9)
+Session 11 The Ravished Heart of God (Song 4:9)

 I. GOD'S HEART IS FILLED WITH DESIRE FOR HIS PEOPLE

 A. One of the most significant truths in the Scripture is that the Lord has deep desire for His people.
 This is truth is expressed poetically in the Song of Solomon as the King declared how "His Bride ravished His heart" (4:9) and she confidently proclaimed that "His desire is toward me" (7:10).